ro-i/tumcsbot/README.md

 message using the "Attach files" function and my questions about this topic on chat.zulip.org have led to the corresponding issue on github: https://github.com/zulip/python-zulip-api/issues/628

+The bot supports a dynamic plugin infrastructure and also generates the help message dynamically by using appropriate attributes every plugin has to provide.